-Swede Mountain (Fire Tower)
+Swede Mountain (Fire Tower, see note)

 Region: Adirondacks, Warren County